-This project was established in late 2006 and has done much good
+This project was established in late 2006 and did much good

 work over the years.
 In early 2013 the group decided they should

-'go-lo' have taken over the re-development of the toilet block
+'go-lo' who took over the re-development of the toilet block

 at the bottom of Shrigley Road, having been able to obtain the